-We realized that with paint, cabinets, counters, and baseboards it was time to change some asthetics.
-We bought a fridge- bigger, stainless steal, great deal.
+We realized that with paint, cabinets, counters, and baseboards it was time to change some aesthetics.
+We bought a fridge- bigger, stainless steel, great deal.
 You’ll see the pics, we forgot to take any the day before we purchased it.

 The Great Kitchen Makeover